mkbabb/parse-that/README.md

 See [api.md](./docs/api.md) for all of the API information.

-See the [examples](./examples/) directory for fully explained and working examples.
-Most of them are derived from the [test](./test/) directory, but with more explanation.
+See the [test](./test/) directory for fully explained and working examples.

 ## Sources, acknowledgements, & c.